TangoEnSkai/tangoenskai.github.io/cv.md

 ## PRESENTATIONS

 ### 2018

 **J. Hahn**.
 2018.
+Universal Design for Bins with Psychological Analysis of People's Preference. _In proceeding of the 10th Asia-Pacific Landfill Symposium (APLAS Tokyo 2018)_, Tokyo, Japan

+**J. Hahn**.
+2018.
+Potential Universal Design of Bins for Visually Impaired People and Their Psychological Preference Analysis. _In proceeding of the 29th Annual Conference of Japan Society of Material Cycles and Waste Management (JSMCWM2018)_, Nagoya, Japan

+**J. Hahn**.
+2018.
 Intelligent User Interface: Human-Computer Interaction with Artificial Intelligence. _GEDES Workshop on Students’ Activities_, GEDES, Department of Transdisciplinary Science and Engineering, Tokyo Institute of Technology.